Lemongrass Fiesta (Post 1986)

 When life gives you lemons, make lemongrass.

-serving bowls and disc pitchers available.
-We expect that lemongrass will grow to include other interesting pieces in the Fiesta line, such as vases, teapots and canisters.
+As of this writing, there are plenty of lemongrass Fiesta place settings, plates, serving bowls and disc pitchers available.
+We expect that lemongrass will eventually be available in other interesting pieces in the Fiesta, such as vases, teapots and canisters.